-Knoxville, Iowa (August 9, 1969) - Eddie Leavitt of Kansas City, Mo., captured his first super modified feature win at the Marion County Fairgrounds at Knoxville on Saturday night.
+Knoxville, Iowa (August 9, 1969) - Eddie Leavitt of Kansas City, Mo., captured his first super modified feature win at the Marion County Fairgrounds track at Knoxville, Saturday night.

-The red flag was thrown on the ninth lap of the feature when Norm Wadle and Burt Sonners of Des Moines were involved in an accident in the first turn.
-Wadle was taken to the Knoxville hospital where first reports listed him in serious condition with undetermined injuries.
+The red flag was thrown on the ninth lap of the feature when Norm Waddle and Burt Sonners of Des Moines were Involved in an accident in the first turn.
+Waddle was taken to the Knoxville hospital where first reports listed him in serious condition with undetermined injuries.

 Three drivers tied for fast time out of the field of over 40 supers.
-Kenny Weld of Thomasville, Penn.; Kenny Gritz of Lincoln, Neb., and Earl Wagner of Pleasantville all set a time of 21.99 seconds around the half-mile semi-banked oval.
+Kenny Weld of Thomasville, Penn.; Kenny Gritz of Lincoln, Neb., and Earl Wagner of Pleasantville, Iowa, all set a time of 21.99 seconds around the half-mile semi-banked oval.

-Weld was here in preparation to the National Super Modified Races coming up this week, Aug.
-14-15-16.
-Kenny is a two time winner of the big national race.
+Weld was here in preparation to the National Super Modified Races coming up.
+Kenny is a two-time winner of the big national race.

 Chuck Lynch copped the first 10-lap heat by leading all the way to the checkered flag.

 Joe Saldana set a new 10-lap consolation record when he won the consolation event.
-Saldana's new time of 3 minutes and 38.75 seconds broke the old record of 3 minutes and 39.09 seconds held by Bill Utz of Sedalia, Mo., set on July 20, 1968.
-In second spot was Burt Sonners and third was Norm Wadle.
+Saldana's new time of 3 minutes and 38 seconds broke the old record of 3 minutes and 39 seconds held by Bill Utz of Sedalia, Mo., set on July 20, 1968.
+In second spot was Burt Sonners and third was Norm Waddle.
 Next across the finish line came Steve Schultz, Ben Hollifield, Jerry Sanford, Don Droud, Curt Houge of Ames and Tom Stasa of Kansas City.